eclipse-tractusx/eclipse-tractusx.github.io/blog/2024-12-16-kit-icons-update.md

 ---
-title: Unified Design and Color Scheme for Kit Icons
+title: Unified Design and Color Scheme for KIT Icons
-description: Unified Design and Color Scheme for All Kit Icons
+description: Unified Design and Color Scheme for All KIT Icons
 slug: unified-design-color-kits
 date: 2024-12-16
 hide_table_of_contents: false